ZenHubHQ/zenhub-enterprise/virtual-machine/README.md

 ## 1. Getting Started

 This README will be your guide to setting up ZenHub as a virtual machine.
 If you currently run a Kubernetes cluster and would prefer to set ZenHub up there, please go back to the [**k8s-cluster**](https://github.com/ZenHubHQ/zenhub-enterprise/tree/master/k8s-cluster) folder.
-If this is your first time using ZenHub On-Premise, please get in touch with us at https://www.zenhub.com/enterprise and join us in our [Slack community](https://help.zenhub.com/support/solutions/articles/43000556746-zenhub-users-slack-community) so that we can provide you with additional support.
+If this is your first time using ZenHub On-Premise, please get in touch with us at https://www.zenhub.com/enterprise and join us in our [Community](https://help.zenhub.com/support/solutions/articles/43000556746-zenhub-users-slack-community) so that we can provide you with additional support.

 Thank you for your interest in ZenHub!